Feedback Loops & Label API: Labeling and feedback best practices

 Labeling must be implemented to add the true, verified reasons for decisions or outcomes of manual reviews.
 Feed labels in automatically using the Label API and add outcomes from manual reviews using the Admin Panel.

-After having labeling in place for the majority of the transactions, it is reasonable to optimize machine learning by training the models only on labeled transactions.
+After labeling in place for the majority of the transactions, it is reasonable to optimize machine learning by training the models only on labeled transactions.
 The setting is available for blackbox and whitebox ML in Settings/Machine Learning Settings on the Admin Panel.
+Add labels on final decision outcomes different from the SEON States set by the rules would ensure that both of our machine learning models can focus on cases when an incorrect decision has been provided by the ruleset and will aim to fill in the gaps in your personalized decision-making model.

 Marking transactions for purposes other than training ML